-During the session, you may be asked to share your experiences while at the university.
+During the counseling session, you may be asked to share your experiences while at the university.
 Your career counselor might initiate a discussion about unsatisfying or stressful events in your life.
 They will help you process these situations while determining what career options to avoid and the choices you can take.

-Other Benefits of Career Counseling
+Other Career Benefits Of Counseling

 Aside from these, career counseling can also provide you an objective insight into your career goals.
 Your career counselor can help you figure out the middle ground between what you want to do and what is a good fit for you.
-During the sessions, your counselor should provide you with an environment that is safe and comfortable for you to talk about your career prospects casually.
+During the sessions, your career counselor should provide you with an environment that is safe and comfortable for you to talk about your career prospects casually.
 Career counseling also identifies your drives and motivations for success without limiting these.

 You will learn about networking techniques while consulting with your career counselor.
 They will assist you in finding science-related training and development programs.

-It takes a long process to become a professional in a field of science.
+It takes a long process to become a professional in the field of science.
 There will be cause for worry about the future.
 The journey will probably be overwhelming.
 Career counseling can help you deal with your worries and address job-related concerns.
 It will help you to define your life goals and make long-term plans.